Highest-Paying Program Manager Jobs in 2026

 Average Salary: $112,937

-Highest-Paying Types Of Program Managers
+Highest-Paying Types of Program Managers

 Methodology

-Zippia uses publicly published information from government sources such as the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM) to create its salary estimates.
+The Zippia team relies on publicly available information from government sources, including the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM), to create its salary estimates.

-Highest-Paying Types Of Program Manager Jobs FAQs
+FAQs on the Highest-Paying Program Manager Jobs

 -